 - The 3' adapter of linked adapters can now be anchored.
 Write -a ADAPTER1...ADAPTER2\$ to enable this.
-Note that the 5' adapter is always anchored in this notation. - Issue #224: If you want the 5' part of a linked adapter not to be anchored, you can now write -g ADAPTER...ADAPTER2 (note -g instead of -a). - Issue #236: For more accurate statistics, it is now possible to specify the GC content of the input reads with --gc-content.
+Note that the 5' adapter is always anchored in this notation. - Issue #224: If you want the 5' part of a linked adapter not to be anchored, you can now write -g ADAPTER...ADAPTER2 (note -g instead of -a).
+This feature is experimental and may change behavior in the next release. - Issue #236: For more accurate statistics, it is now possible to specify the GC content of the input reads with --gc-content.
 This does not change trimming results, only the number in the "expect" column of the report.
 Since this is probably not needed by many people, the option is not listed when running cutadapt --help. - Issue #235: Adapter sequences are now required to contain only valid IUPAC codes (lowercase is also allowed, U is an alias for T).
 This should help to catch hard-to-find bugs, especially in scripts.
 Use option -N to match characters literally (possibly useful for amino acid sequences). - Documentation updates and some refactoring of the code